arduino-libraries/LiquidCrystal/docs/api.md

 rows: the number of rows that the display has

-charsize: the number of dots that the display has (default: LCD_5x8DOTS)
+charsize (optional): the number of dots the display has per character: LCD_5x8DOTS for 5x8, LCD_5x10DOTS for 5x10. (default: LCD_5x8DOTS)

 ### `clear()`